Back to all articles

 How to apply

-Processing times vary, but prompt filing can speed access to benefits.
-Survivors should also check for any retroactive payments due to the elimination of the SBP-DIC offset.
+Processing times vary, but prompt filing speeds access to benefits.
+Survivors should also check specifically for any retroactive payments owed as a result of the SBP-DIC offset elimination, since not every eligible household has been automatically corrected.

 Ready to take action?